MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-users-integration-pack.md

 ::: moniker-end

-## Registering and deploying the integration pack
+## Register and deploy the integration pack

 Download the integration pack file and register it with the Orchestrator management server using the Deployment Manager.
 You may then deploy it to runbook servers and Runbook Designers.
 For the procedures on installing integration packs, see [How to Install an Integration Pack](how-to-add-an-integration-pack.md).

 ::: moniker range=">= sc-orch-2019"

-## Configuring OAuth
+## Configure OAuth

 Microsoft Azure Active Directory (Azure AD) implements the OAuth protocol for secure authentication of its users and applications.

 ### What is an Azure AD client application?

-The integration pack requires a [Public Client Application][pca] on Azure AD that will operate in _delegated authentication_ mode (that is, impersonating the user).
+The integration pack requires a [Public Client Application](/azure/active-directory/develop/msal-client-applications) on Azure AD that will operate in *delegated authentication* mode (that is, impersonating the user).

 Here's how the connection will be established when the activity runs: